Young Earth creationism: Scientific Revolution and the old Earth

 Hutton's ideas, called uniformitarianism or gradualism, were popularized by Sir Charles Lyell in the early 19th century.
-The energetic advocacy and rhetoric of Lyell led to the public and scientific communities largely accepting an ancient Earth.
-By this time, the Reverends William Buckland, Adam Sedgwick and other early geologists had abandoned their earlier ideas of catastrophism related to a biblical flood and confined their explanations to local floods.
+The energetic advocacy and rhetoric of Lyell led to the public and scientific communities, largely accepting an ancient Earth.
+By this time, Reverends William Buckland, Adam Sedgwick and other early geologists had abandoned their ideas of catastrophism related to a biblical flood and confined their explanations to local floods.
 By the 1830s, the scientific consensus had abandoned a young Earth as a serious hypothesis.

-John H. Mears was one of several scholars proposing Biblical interpretations ranging from a series of long or indefinite periods interspersed with moments of creation to a day-age theory of indefinite 'days'.
-He subscribed to the latter theory (indefinite days) and found support from the side of Yale professor James Dwight Dana, one of the fathers of mineralogy, who wrote a paper consisting of four articles named 'Science and the Bible' on the topic.
-As many biblical scholars reinterpreted Genesis 1 in the light of Lyell's geological results with the support of a number of renowned (Christian) scientific scholars, Developmentalism, a form of theistic evolution based on Darwin's Natural selection, grew in acceptance.
+John H. Mears was one of several biblical scholars proposing Biblical interpretations ranging from a series of long or indefinite periods interspersed with moments of creation to a day-age theory of indefinite 'days'.
+He subscribed to the latter theory (indefinite days) finding support from Yale professor James Dwight Dana, one of the fathers of mineralogy, who wrote a paper consisting of four articles named 'Science and the Bible'.
+Many biblical scholars reinterpreted Genesis 1 in light of Lyell's geological results, supported by a number of renowned (Christian) scientific scholars.
+Developmentalism, a form of theistic evolution based on Darwin's Natural selection, grew in acceptance.

 This 19th century trend was contested.
-The scriptural geologists and later the founders of the Victoria Institute opposed the decline of support for a biblically literal young Earth.
+The scriptural geologists and founders of Victoria Institute opposed the decline of support for a biblically literal young Earth.